Multi-modal atmospheric characterization of $\beta$ Pictoris b: Adding high-resolution continuum spectra from GRAVITY: Introduction

-Forward models predictions on the metallic content of $\beta$~Pic~b's atmosphere show a lot of variation in recent works. \cite{gravity_collaboration_peering_2020}, using GRAVITY R$_{\lambda}\sim$ 500 data, found both super-solar ([M/H]~$=0.68^{+0.11}_{-0.08}$) and sub-solar ([M/H]~$=-0.53^{+0.28}_{-0.34}$) metallicity when adding or not GPI data to their retrieval. \cite{landman__2024} (using K-band CRIRES$_+$ data) obtained a range of metallicities between $-0.10$ and $0.72$ depending on the model they used; a result shared by \cite{worthen_miri_2024} (using MIRI data), also determining a large dispersion of values depending on the considered model ([M/H] between $-0.12$ and $0.90$). \cite{kiefer_new_2024} (using SINFONI data) found similar sub-solar values of $\sim-0.24$ using Exo-REM.
-The presence of continuum in the data appears to be impactful on the retrieved [M/H] value.
-The treatment of clouds in models is also equally important for this object as they can lock significant amount of metallic species (Fe, $Mg$, Si and O).
+Forward models predictions on the metallic content of $\beta$~Pic~b's atmosphere display a lot of variation in recent works. \cite{gravity_collaboration_peering_2020}, using GRAVITY R$_{\lambda}\sim$ 500 data, found both super-solar ([M/H]~$=0.68^{+0.11}_{-0.08}$) and sub-solar ([M/H]~$=-0.53^{+0.28}_{-0.34}$) metallicity when adding GPI data to their retrieval, while others have not. \cite{landman__2024} (using K-band CRIRES$_+$ data) obtained a range of metallicities between $-0.10$ and $0.72$ depending on the model they used; this result was confirmed by \cite{worthen_miri_2024} (using MIRI data), who also determined a large dispersion of values depending on the considered model ([M/H] between $-0.12$ and $0.90$). \cite{kiefer_new_2024} (using SINFONI data) found similar sub-solar values of $\sim-0.24$ using Exo-REM.
+The presence of the continuum in the data appears to be impactful on the retrieved [M/H] value.
+The treatment of clouds in models is also equally important for this object as they can lock up significant amount of metallic species (Fe, Mg, Si, and O).
 The main molecules predicted to condensate at chemical equilibrium are enstatite Mg$_2$Si$_2$O$_6$, forsterite Mg$_2$SiO$_4$, and corundum Al$_2$O$_3$.

-C/O measurements of $\beta$~Pic~b have also changed significantly in recent studies.
-The sub-solar value of C/O$=0.43\pm0.5$ obtained by \cite{gravity_collaboration_peering_2020} suggested a formation through core-accretion, with a significant alteration of the envelop composition through the in-fall of planetesimals.
+The C/O measurements of $\beta$~Pic~b have also displayed a significant range in recent studies.
+The sub-solar value of C/O~$=0.43\pm0.5$ obtained by \cite{gravity_collaboration_peering_2020} suggested a formation through core-accretion, with a significant alteration of the envelop composition through the infall of planetesimals.
 Sub-solar values were also found by \cite{landman__2024} and \cite{worthen_miri_2024}.
-However, \cite{kiefer_new_2024} obtained a solar value of C/O$=0.551\pm0.002$ using evolutionary-model informed priors but without continuum, a value better aligned with population studies \citep{nissen_carbon--oxygen_2013}.
+However, \cite{kiefer_new_2024} obtained a solar value of C/O~$=0.551\pm0.002$ using evolutionary-model informed priors but without continuum, a value that is better aligned with population studies \citep{nissen_carbon--oxygen_2013}.
 This value could still suggest a formation through core-accretion, but with a more moderate planetesimal accretion followed by an outward migration.

 To our knowledge, no studies have been carried out on the isotopic content of the object's atmosphere.
-This is a difficult task because these absorptions are very subtle, and the slightest systematic error in the models or issues with the data can hinder detectability. \\
+This is a difficult task because these absorptions are very subtle and the slightest systematic error in the models or issues with the data can hinder detectability.\\